SpeltIncorrectyl/lets-hack-leicester-group-8/brainstorming.md

 *Must have seamless experience, no need for account, someone can just instantly interact with the product*

-*Creative Qr code with slogans that people can recognise with red fonts
+* Creative Qr code with slogans that people can recognise with red fonts

+* Upvote/downvote something.

 ### Potential Issues

 * Spam - easy to post large amounts of content
 * Sockpuppets - someone can imitate multiple people to make themselves seem more important

+* Potential solution: filtering and summary reports so we don't have to see spam.
+* Input validation on form.

-# Tech Stack
+# Tech Stack:

 **Backend:** Python+Flask